-Note, the RAID may also be visible in the Finder window under “shared”, or “devices” as SI-IT-NSA-003.
+Note, the RAID may also be visible in the Finder window under “shared,” or “devices” as SI-IT-NSA-003.
 In that case, you simply click and will be prompted for a name and password.
-By clicking “remember this password in my keychain”, you should not have to enter the name and password again, when accessing the RAID.
+By clicking “remember this password in my keychain,” you should not have to enter the name and password again, when accessing the RAID.

-1.7.2 Accessing The Editing RAID [or Fast RAID] “ARC Storage”
+1.8.2 Accessing The Editing RAID [or Fast RAID] “ARC Storage”